Guangyang Commandery: Western Han dynasty

 The principality had a population of 70,658 in 2 AD, in 20,740 households.
 It consisted of four counties: Ji (薊), Fangcheng (方城), Guangyang (廣陽) and Yinxiang (陰鄉).

+Xin dynasty

+During Wang Mang's Xin dynasty, the principality was renamed Guangyou.

 Eastern Han dynasty

 The commandery was expanded, and administered five counties: Ji, Guangyang, Changping (昌平, formerly part of Shanggu Commandery), Jundu (軍都, formerly part of Shanggu) and Anci (安次, formerly part of Bohai Commandery).
 The seat, Ji, was also the seat of You Province.
 In 140 AD, the population was 280,600, in 44,550 households.
 With the beginning of the Three Kingdoms period, the commandery was abolished and merged into the Principality of Yan (燕國).

 Northern Wei

 Northern Wei established a commandery of the same name in 441 with three counties, Yanle (燕樂), Guangxing (廣興) and Fangcheng.
 The seat was Yanle, in present-day Longhua County, Hebei.
 The population was 8,919, and the households numbered 2,800.
 The commandery was abolished in Northern Qi.